Policy update

 The Bulgarian lev (BGN).
 Bulgaria uses the Bulgarian lev, not the euro.
 However, it is pegged to the euro at a fixed exchange rate, making it easier for quick currency conversions.

-When making purchases in Bulgaria, debit and credit cards are widely used – however – smaller restaurants and stores, even in major cities, may not take cards, so it’s always a good idea to carry some lev when traveling to Bulgaria.
+When making purchases in Bulgaria, debit and credit cards are widely used.
+That said, smaller restaurants and stores, even in major cities, may not take cards.
+Because of that, it’s always a good idea to carry some lev when traveling to Bulgaria.

 The euro (€).
-Croatia has more recently adopted the euro as its official currency, doing so in January of 2023.
-If you're curious about the currency for Croatia, rest assured that euros are now widely used throughout the country, making it easier for tourists from other Schengen countries to visit and explore all of the beautiful history and landscape that Croatia has to offer.
+Croatia is a more recent adopter of the euro as its official currency, doing so in January 2023.
+Euros are now widely used throughout the country, making it easier for tourists from other Schengen countries (or elsewhere) to visit and explore.

 Before their recent adoption of the euro, Croatia’s official currency was the Croatian kuna.